Canada's Rarest Coins

 This article discusses history and provenance of the rarest Canadian coins available to the collector market

-Note: With the exception of the 1911 silver dollar photos, all other images are courtesy of Heritage Auctions.
+Note: Unless otherwise credited, all images are courtesy of Heritage Auctions.

 The 1911 Canadian Silver Dollar is considered to be the Holy Grail of Canadian coins.
 While three coins exist, only one lives in the outside world, available for collectors.
 For years it held the record for the world's most valuable coin, and a good part of its appeal is the fact that so many aspects of this story are still unknown or unproven.

 The general public had no idea these pattern coins existed until 1960, when London coin dealer B. A. Seaby announced the purchase of a 1911 dollar "from an undisclosed source".
 The lead coin was discovered in 1977 when the Canadian Department of Supply and Services was in the process of destroying old documents in the East Block of the Parliament Building.
 It was found on a shelf inside a unmarked brown paper package.
 It is unknown how the lead coin made its way to Canada.

 The generally accepted story of these pattern coins begins in Ottawa, Ontario, Canada:

 Early in 1910, members of Parliament from British Columbia asked Canada's Minister of Finance for authority to add a one dollar coin to the list of Canadian currency.
 A law was passed on May 4th, 1910 which authorized this addition to the Canadian Currency Act.
 The coin was to be 36mm in diameter, weigh 360 grains, and be comprised of 92.5% fine silver and 7.5% copper.
 This dollar pattern had the highest concentration of silver of all Canadian dollar coins.
 The dollar coins from 1935 to 1967 were made of 80% silver and 20% copper.